Oh, you guys.

 - 1 cup brown cup sugar

 - 1/2 cup granulated sugar

 - 1 cup butter, room temperature 2 sticks

 - 1/4 cup butter cold and cut into small squares

 For the glaze:

-Bake coffee cake until toothipick inserted in center comes out clean, about 45 minutes.
+- Bake coffee cake until toothpick inserted in center comes out clean, about 45 minutes.
 Cool 30 minutes before glazing and serving.

 - To make the glaze, whisk together the powdered sugar and milk or cream until smooth.